Standing Up for Wildlife

 We have a team that looks at the Stirling, Clackmannanshire and Forestry planning applications and takes action if they endanger protected species or habitats.

 We also work with the local planning authorities when they are drawing up their development plans and the rules that are going to govern their decision making.

 Lastly we consult the local naturalist community to identify Local Nature Conservation Sites.
 These are places valuable for the wildlife they support but which have no legal protection.
 We inform the local authorities of their locations, so they in turn can inform and warn potential developers.

-If you want to inform us about wildlife sites you worry about, let us know via our Contact Us form.
+If you want to inform us about wildlife sites you worry about, let us know via our Contact Us page.

 Examples of recent campaigning issues are:

 The wildlife and bluebell woods threatened by the Park of Keir proposal

 The habitats and species threatened by the Jerah forestry application on the Ochils above Menstrie

 Rare plant sites on the Beauly to Denny power line

 A Butterfly Orchid meadow threatened by a housing development in Plean